 Coronavirus - Looking after your mental health

-The easing of restrictions may bring mixed feelings.
-You may be happy about being able to resume the things you enjoy like playing sports, getting back to work, seeing friends and family (even at a social distance).
-But you may also be feeling worried about the lifting of restrictions or the possibility of another lockdown.
+The coronavirus pandemic and the re-introduction of tighter restrictions may bring mixed and fluctuating feelings.
+You may have just started to resume the things you enjoy like playing sports, getting back to work, seeing friends and family (even at a social distance).
+There will now be changes to these activities and you will have to adapt routines you may have just started to develop.

 You may move through a range of feelings and thoughts: